 Read MoreOn average, a newly emerged queen takes about two weeks, give or take, before she begins to lay eggs.

 Read MoreThe appearance of a single swarm cell doesn’t mean much.
-Some colonies repeatedly build queen cups and swarm cells only to tear them down later.
-We don’t know why they do it, but it may just be a case of being prepared.
+Some colonies repeatedly build queen cups and swarm cells, only to tear them down later.

 Read MoreThere are a couple of versions of a split (or divide) that simulate this.
 One is by using swarm cells in the split(s).
 The other, which it sounds like is what you did, we call a “walkaway split.”
 I just did one yesterday so I’ll explain how I did it.